RomanTsisyk/CoordinatorX/README.md

 ## 👋 Getting started

-The start contains 3 main steps.
 As simple as only possible.

-### 1️⃣ Step
+3 Steps are:

-Create an enum for steps in a particular flow.
+#### 1️⃣ Create an enum for steps in a particular flow.

 ```swift
 enum AppRoute: Route {